top of page

 Dr. Braxton is also a seasoned educator who has held professorships at Southern Methodist University, Vanderbilt University, and Wake Forest University, as well as lectureships at Georgetown University, Harvard Divinity School, and McCormick Theological Seminary.
 His leadership has extended beyond the academy to cultural, philanthropic, and religious organizations.
 He formerly served as the Director of the Center for the Study of African American Religious Life at the Smithsonian National Museum of African American History and Culture in Washington, DC, the Program Officer for Religion in the Public Sphere at the Ford Foundation in New York City, the Senior Minister of the Riverside Church in New York City, and the Senior Pastor of Douglas Memorial Community Church in Baltimore, Maryland.

 As a testament to his expertise in interfaith collaboration, the Smithsonian Institution selected Dr. Braxton in 2020 as the Senior Program Advisor for the 2023 Smithsonian Folklife Festival.
-The Smithsonian Institution will host in 2023 a multifaceted program on the National Mall in Washington, DC, which examines the diverse tapestry of religious communities and experiences in contemporary America.
-The 2023 program will likely draw more than 700,000 visitors to the National Mall during the two-week event, as well as 10 million people through online resources.
-Dr. Braxton conceptualized major themes for the program and wrote a successful grant proposal in 2020 to the Lilly Endowment, which received $1.5 million to support the festival.
+The Smithsonian Institution hosted in 2023 a multifaceted program on the National Mall in Washington, DC, which examined the diverse tapestry of religious communities and experiences in the United States.
+The two-week festival drew more than 100,000 visitors to the National Mall.
+Dr. Braxton conceptualized major themes for the program and wrote a grant proposal in 2020 to the Lilly Endowment, which received $1.5 million to support the festival.

 Dr. Braxton is an ordained Baptist minister and a highly sought-after lecturer and preacher.
 In 2007, he preached at Westminster Abbey in London, England.
 His Westminster Abbey sermon on justice and non-violence was part of the bicentennial commemoration of the abolition of the slave trade in the British Empire.
 He has also preached and lectured in Benin, Canada, Ghana, and South Africa.

 His wife, Lazetta Rainey Braxton, is a nationally recognized Certified Financial Planner and Co-Founder and Co-CEO of 2050 Wealth Partners, a firm that provides wealth management and comprehensive financial planning.
-They are the proud parents of a daughter, Karis, a creative and inquisitive high school student who loves to dance and draw.
-The Braxtons also enjoy the company of Sampson, their Labrador Retriever/Terrier
+They are the proud parents of a daughter, Karis, a creative and inquisitive college student who loves to dance and draw.
+The Braxtons also enjoy the company of Sampson, their Labrador Retriever/Terrier.

 bottom of page